John Kuder

 These options are free, but please note that they take a lot of time and energy.
 What’s worse, you might not achieve positive results.

-However you choose to tackle it, teaching proper body mechanics for lifting is an important part of reducing accidents for your drivers and employees.
+However, you choose to tackle it, teaching proper body mechanics for lifting is an important part of reducing accidents for your drivers and employees.
 By preventing future workers’ comp claims and downtime for injured employees, any training investment pays for itself and then some.

-Sign up to our newsletter
+Sign up for our newsletter

-Get the latest articles on all things transportation delivered straight to you inbox.
+Get the latest articles on all things transportation delivered straight to your inbox.

 Schedule a live demo